KulovacNedim/city-locator-ui/README.md

 Clone this repo to your local machine using `https://github.com/KulovacNedim/city-locator-ui.git` and run `npm init` to install all dependencies

+To run application on local machine, please run ``start-dev`` script or set your IDE to run it. ``start`` script is reserved to run node server when deployed to Heroku.

 ## CLI generated stub